Injection Molding Material Selection Guide

 Mechanical Properties

-Understanding the mechanical requirements of your product is vital.
-Consider factors such as tensile strength, flexibility versus rigidity, and impact resistance.
-The chosen material must withstand the forces it will encounter during use without deforming or breaking.
+Mechanical performance defines how the product behaves under load.
+Consider tensile strength, flexibility versus rigidity, and impact resistance.
+The material should tolerate expected forces during use without deforming or breaking.

 Thermal Properties

-The material’s thermal properties are crucial, especially for products exposed to varying temperatures.
-Key factors include heat resistance, thermal stability, and thermal expansion.
-The material should maintain its integrity and performance across the operating temperature range.
+The material’s thermal properties affect performance, especially for products exposed to temperature changes.
+Consider heat resistance, thermal stability, and thermal expansion.
+The material should remain stable and functional across its operating range.

 Chemical Properties